By using our website, you agree to our use of cookies (Visit our privacy policy).

 Real Estate Voice Overs-All You Need to Know - video editing software on big screen

-Before writing a script, you’ll need raw video footage to match up with the audio.
+First, you’ll need video footage to match up with the audio.

-With that being said, you’ll want to spend enough time filming each area to allow the voice actor to speak to any relevant details.
+Make sure to spend enough time filming each area so that the actor can speak to any relevant details.

-You can always edit out footage you don’t need, so it’s better to have more than you can use for the editing stage.
+You can always edit out footage you don’t need, so it’s better to record extra and cut rather than not recording enough and having to return for a second take.

-You might be especially interested in a writer that has experience in the real estate niche and understands what your viewers are looking for.
+You might be especially interested in a writer that has experience in real estate and understands what your viewers are looking for.

 Rather than focusing on the features themselves, talk about how they physically feel or look during an in-person video.

-Try to transport viewers to the property and describe what being inside the property really feels like.
+Try to transport viewers to the property and describe what it really feels like — and don’t forget to talk about the neighborhood as well.

 You can do this by highlighting important benefits that resonate with your target audience.

-Along with the script itself, finding a voice actor is one of the most important decisions you’ll make in this process.
+Along with the script, finding a voice actor is one of the most important elements of a real estate voice actor.

 The first thing you should look for when posting a voiceover project is clarity.

-It might sound simple, but speaking clearly in a voice recording is more complicated than it seems.
+It might sound simple, but speaking clearly in a voice recording is more difficult than it seems.

-Furthermore, the right voice actor will speak at a consistent pace and emphasize the most important points using their tone and pauses.
+The right voice actor will also speak at a consistent pace and emphasize the most important points using their tone and pauses.

 You want your voice actor to convey enthusiasm about the property rather than simply describing its features.

-A modern apartment in an urban area, for example, might be better presented by a younger voice actor with a more upbeat style.
+A modern apartment in an urban area, for example, might be better presented by a younger voice actor with an upbeat style.

-On the other hand, a beach house could be better suited to a laid-back vibe that speaks more slowly and aligns with the luxury of the property.
+On the other hand, a beach house could be better suited to a laid-back, luxurious vibe.

 In the video below, check out how the speaker underlines the home’s elegance and matches that style through his tone of voice.